ozerodar/oh-no-no-no-reservation/README.md

 Run in Terminal:
 1. export FLASK_APP=server.py
 2. flask run (localhost) or flask run --host <host> for example flask run --host 192.168.0.66

+Note: you can run only the reservation part without server to test some stuff.
+Just run reservation.py